+All junior and senior students majoring in Interdisciplinary Studies must maintain a GPA of no lower than 2.5.
 Of the 42 credits required in the major, 12 are required interdisciplinary studies courses; the remaining 30 credits consist of courses from at least two other departments, which then constitute the student's chosen area of study.
-(See "Areas of Study" below.)
+(See "Areas of Study")

-IDST 320 Interpretation 3 cr IDST 401 Senior Seminar 3 cr Two other Interdisciplinary Studies courses 6 cr Course s from a at least two other departments 30 cr
+IDST 320 Interpretation 3 cr IDST 401 Senior Seminar 3 cr Two of her Inte rdisciplinary Studies courses 6 cr Course s from a it least two other departments 30 cr

-TOTAL INTERDISCIPLINARY STUDIES MAJOR REQUIREMENTS AREAS OF STUDY
+TOTAL INTERDISCIPLINARY STUDIES MAJOR REQUIREMENTS

+AREAS OF STUDY

 The interdisciplinary studies major is unique in that it allows students the opportunity to design an area of study in a conceptually related area of human knowledge that spans two or more of the College's academic disciplines.
-During their sophomore year, interdisciplinary studies majors having at least a 2.5 QPA explore their options for further interdisciplinary work and identify the area of study they wish to pursue.
+During their sophomore year, majors explore their options for further interdisciplinary work and identify the area of study they wish to pursue.
 Possibilities include, but are not limited to, the following:

-American Studies International Studies
+American Studies

-Community Development Language Studies
+Community Development

-Criminal Justice Natural Sciences
+Criminal Justice

-Cultural Studies Public Administration
+Cultural Studies

-General Science Social Sciences
+General Science

-Health Service Management Travel and Tourism
+Health Service Management

 Humanities

 Human Development